karianmash/karianmash/README.md

 # Hi there, I'm Ian Macharia

-I am a passionate software developer who always thinks of building cool stuffs mostly for the web using code:
+I am a passionate software developer who always thinks of building cool software mostly for the web:
 - How to reach me: ianmachariak17@gmail.com
 - Pronouns: `He/Him`